 - Your bank

 - SBA Financing

 Snap-on recommends that you speak with your financial, tax and/or legal advisor to determine your financing options.

 At Snap-on, we value the hard work and sacrifice of our veterans and believe the skills built in the military can translate to owning a franchise.
-That's why we offer veterans a $20,000 discount in cost of their initial tool inventory.
-If you choose to finance your franchise through our affliate Snap-on Credit, they may consider your veterans discount equity and reduce the down payment for your franchise finance loan.
+That's why we offer veterans a $20,000 on their initial tool inventory.
+If you choose to finance your franchise through our affiliate Snap-on Credit, they may consider your veterans discount equity and reduce the down payment for your franchise finance loan.